Grading and grading scales

 - You can ask for explanation of grades and submit appeal against your grades.

-The University of Oslo employs either a grading scale with letter values or a grading scale with only pass/fail values in the assessment of examinations.
+The University of Oslo employs either a grading scale with pass/fail values or a grading scale with letter values from A to F. The faculty decides which grading scale is used in a course.

-The pass/fail scale is applied as an independent scale with only two possible results, and is not connected to the letter grades.
+The pass/fail scale is applied as an independent scale with only two possible results.
+The scale is not connected to the letter grades, and the university does not convert the grades in connection with recognition.

 The grading scale with letter values is a descending scale where A is the best grade, E the lowest pass grade and F is fail.
 The assessment is based on defined, qualitative criteria for each grade in the grading scale.